HyperFlash123/Evanescent/README.md

 5. Download necessary dependencies for the Selenium automation:
 [chromedriver.zip](https://github.com/HyperFlash123/Evanescent/files/9998628/chromedriver.zip)
+Then, in server/src/main/java/com/example/demo/credentials, in each of the platform files, in System.setProperty within the deleteAccount method, change the path to where you saved the downloaded chromedriver executable.

 To run the server, cd into the `server` folder and run: